 - Run regressions to find the appropriate correlation.
 Don’t worry too much about perfect statistical significance, and bounce the results against common sense to find what you can.
 Turn your beta coefficients into integers and these coefficients become the incremental values.

 - Review your results.
 These values would have been your best possible guess for lead scoring; they would have correlated as much as possible with your desired outcomes.
 This has statistical nuance, obviously, such as the correlation versus causation argument.
 Intelligent regression analysis is the real gold in lead scoring because it shows you where you should put your efforts to get the results you need.

 Keep in mind that, with marketing automation, lead scoring is an iterative process.
-Because behavior score is really a proxy variable for sales-readiness, it varies depending on your website, content, emails, and other interactions.
+Because behavior score is really a proxy variable for sales readiness, it varies depending on your website, content, emails, and other interactions.
 The first time you set up behavior scoring, it won’t be perfect.
-Redoing behavior score is extraordinarily difficult to do out of the box, because using traditional methods means that you lose all of the previous lead scores and have to start over from scratch (because they’re all triggered and not easily applicable to the past behaviors for rescoring).
+Redoing behavior scores is extraordinarily difficult to do out of the box because using traditional methods means that you lose all of the previous lead scores and have to start over from scratch (because they’re all triggered and not easily applicable to the past behaviors for rescoring).